buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/PropertySets/Pset_MarineFacilityTransportation.md

+# Pset_MarineFacilityTransportation

 Properties common to the definition of all occurrences of _IfcMarineFacility_ which are catagorised as transportation facilities such as Ports, marinas etc.
 <!-- end of short definition -->